wigy-opensource-developer/iop-content-address-network-documentation/README.md

 you want to add a feature that would be useful to all IPFS users, we encourage you to send the PR to the upstream IPFS repositories.
 If they reject something, feel free to send us a PR to discuss it also with us.

+## Message Protocol

+The Message Protocols for this software can be found [here](https://github.com/Internet-of-People/message-protocol/blob/master/IopCan.proto).

 ## License

 [MIT](LICENSE) © 2016 [Fermat Foundation](http://www.fermat.org/)